Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges

 \subsection{Captioning Quality}

 Captioning Quality assesses the quality of LLM-generated textual descriptions of crash events, such as ``A vehicle swerves and collides with a truck.''
-Standard natural language processing metrics are employed, including: \begin{itemize} \item \textbf{BLEU} (Bilingual Evaluation Understudy): Measures n-gram overlap between generated and reference captions, with higher scores indicating better lexical similarity \cite{papineni2002bleu}. \item \textbf{METEOR} (Metric for Evaluation of Translation with Explicit ORdering): Evaluates semantic similarity by considering synonyms and stemming, providing a more nuanced assessment \cite{banerjee2005meteor}. \item \textbf{CIDEr} (Consensus-based Image Description Evaluation): Quantifies caption consensus with reference descriptions, emphasizing crash-specific terminology \cite{vedantam2015cider}. \end{itemize} For instance, VERA's captions on the DAD dataset achieve a BLEU-4 score of 0.65 and a CIDEr score of 1.2, reflecting high-quality descriptions compared to baseline models \cite{wang2024name, chan2016dashcam}.
+Standard natural language processing metrics are employed, including: \begin{itemize} \item \textbf{BLEU} (Bilingual Evaluation Understudy): Measures n-gram overlap between generated and reference captions, with higher scores indicating better lexical similarity \cite{papineni2002bleu}. \item \textbf{METEOR} (Metric for Evaluation of Translation with Explicit ORdering): Evaluates semantic similarity by considering synonyms and stemming, providing a more nuanced assessment \cite{banerjee2005meteor}. \item \textbf{CIDEr} (Consensus-based Image Description Evaluation): Quantifies caption consensus with reference descriptions, emphasizing crash-specific terminology \cite{vedantam2015cider}. \end{itemize} For instance, VERA generates natural language captions of crash events on the DAD dataset, providing human-interpretable explanations alongside anomaly detection \cite{wang2024name, chan2016dashcam}.
+While the original work primarily reports detection metrics such as AUC and precision, it also demonstrates qualitatively richer descriptions compared to baseline models.
 These metrics are central to evaluating models like TrafficVLM, which focuses on dense, multi-phase captioning for traffic events \cite{dinh2024trafficvlm}.
 Captioning Quality is essential for interpretable crash detection, enabling post-event analysis and human-readable insights, particularly in LLM-augmented frameworks \cite{lv2024video}.